manuel-rhdt/PathWeightSampling.jl/README.md

 julia> result = mutual_information(system, DirectMCEstimate(256), num_samples=1000)
 ```

+Here we just made a default choice for which marginalization algorithm to use (see [documentation](https://manuel-rhdt.github.io/PathWeightSampling.jl/) for more details).
 This computation takes approximately a minute on a typical laptop.
 The result is a
 `DataFrame` with three columns and 1000 rows: